 While walnuts cool, bake flatbreads.

-Bake the Flatbreads
+Bake Flatbreads and Finish Dish

 Place flatbreads directly on oven rack, with prepared baking sheet on rack below to catch any drips.
 Bake until flatbread is golden brown and apples are tender, 10-12 minutes.